We spend a lot of our day just … sitting.

 Or, if you’re feeling really ambitious, try a treadmill or bicycle desk.

 “You could also get a small set of pedals to place under a desk,” Dr. Wong adds.
 “Any of these — a treadmill desk, pedals, or laptop exercise bike — could be linked to a laptop.
 See how much exercise you can get using these items!”
-You can buy these at some sport stores or online.
+You can buy these at some sports stores or online.

 “Can some smart IT person create an exercise bicycle with a laptop mount?”
 Dr. Wong said.
 “That would really be useful!”

 For more information about staying healthy in an office job, check out UPMC HealthBeat’s article on staying active at work.
 For more information, or to find a primary care doctor, visit UPMC Primary Care on the web or call 1-855-676-8762.